rhythmcache/YetAnotherBootloopProtector/README.md

 ### whitelist
-- you can add module-id to `/data/adb/YABP/allowed-modules.txt` ,and script name to allowed-scripts.txt, those scripts/modulkes wont be disabled even if a bootloop is detected
+- you can add module-id to `/data/adb/YABP/allowed-modules.txt` ,and script names to allowed-scripts.txt, those scripts/modules wont be disabled even if a bootloop is detected

--
 ## SystemUI Monitor (optional)

 - some modules, especially `customization modules`, may sometimes cause SystemUI to crash.
 Enabling this could help in tracking and resolving such issues.